Mus 177, Violin

-- Normally we offer student recital opportunities and performance classes as part of the violin curriculum.
+- Performance classes and student recital opportunities are offered as part of the violin curriculum.
 For performance classes, all the violinists meet three times per term for 90 to 120 minutes, and play for each other.
-This term, we will meet via Zoom, in real time, but viewing your pre-recorded videos.
 I normally schedule these classes on Tuesday evenings at 8:30 pm.

 Performance class is very low pressure!
 No public critiquing!
 These are not master classes!
 Most students play works which are still in progress.
 Classes are an opportunity to build our community, share your repertoire, and practice performing in a safe and friendly environment.